jadijadi/lpic1book/content/1102_setup_host_security.md

 -rw-r----- 1 root shadow 1.5K Jun 11 17:36 /etc/shadow
 ```

-#### /etc/nologin
+#### `/etc/nologin`

-This is a cool file!
-If you create and write something in it, the content will be shown to any person who tries to login into the system and the login attempt will fail.
+The `/etc/nologin` is a cool file!
+If you create and write something in it, the content will be shown to any person who tries to login into the system and with that file the login attempt will fail.
 It is useful for maintenance time.
 Delete this file and the users will be able to login again.

 > the root user will be able to login even in the presence of /etc/nologin

-Please also note that there a is dummy shell called `nologin` and you can set it as shell for any user you want to prevent from being able to login into the system via a shell.
+Please also note that there is a dummy shell called `nologin` and you can set it as shell for any user you want to prevent from being able to login into the system via a shell.
 Note that such a user still has an active account and will be able to use other services (say email or ftp) but wont be able to enter the shell.

 ```
 sudo usermod -s /sbin/nologin baduser